 Finally: Good Coffee in New York City

-In a world-class city like New York, I’ve always been shocked that a proper coffee, whether it be straight-up cup, a cappuccino or espresso, is in such short order, especially given NY’s Italian influence.
+In a world-class city like New York, I’ve long been shocked that a proper coffee, whether it be straight-up cup (I refuse to say “cuppa”), a cappuccino or espresso, is in such short order, especially given NY’s Italian influence.
 From that Italian perspective, coffee is as crucial to daily life as wine.
-One would not dream of serving Folgers or Sanka (!?), which even local friends have told me they’ve seen being used in fancy espresso machines at fine dining NY restaurants… for $6 a cup.
+One would not dream of serving Folgers or Sanka (!?), which I’ve seen being used in expensive espresso machines at fine dining NY restaurants… for $6 a cup.
 For shame.

 RBC’s Cappuccino

-Now that our own long-time standard, Blue Bottle, made it’s way to Brooklyn a few months ago, and Stumptown opened in the Flatiron District (and is one of Manhattan’s best coffee stops), there’s finally a decent cup to be found.
+Now that our own long-time San Francisco standard, Blue Bottle (which I’ve been visiting since it was a guy roasting beans in an SF garage), made it’s way to Brooklyn a few months ago, and Portland’s Stumptown opened in the Flatiron District, there’s finally a decent cup to be found.
 But what about local shops?
-It is interesting that in roaming Manhattan, visiting eight of the most acclaimed coffee spots, only half were actually great.
-But four is a success compared to past years when the now-defunct East Village Simon Sips was among the finer cups I’d had in NY, and recommendations to favorites like Grey Dog Coffee and Jack’s yielded welcoming neighborhood cafes but mediocre coffee.
+It is interesting that in roaming Manhattan, visiting eight of the most acclaimed coffee spots, only half were actually great beyond West Coast imports.
+But four is a success compared to past years when the now-defunct East Village Simon Sips was among the finer cups I’d had in NY.
+In recent years, local friend’s recommendations — like Grey Dog Coffee and Jack’s — yielded welcoming neighborhood cafes but absolutely mediocre coffee.

 Soho’s La Colombe, a Philadelphia-based (via Seattle) coffee company, is a clean, high-ceilinged space with grainy, modern wood and coffee served in Old World tea sets.
 The appeal of the shop did not cover up the needlessly snooty staff whose cappuccino not only came in an over-sized cup, but was a LATTE, not a cappuccino: milky as heck.
 Fail.